TruncatedDinoSour/armour/doc/d/pDB-1.md

             pdb.chunks.append(new_chunk);
     }

-A way you could improve this is by indexing all empty chunks and looking them up in constant (O(1)) time, so you could have an algorithm of O(n) instead of O(n^2).
-This is not the only way to this.

-(Note that the chunks need to be in order globally.
-They just don't need to be next to one another.)
+### Algorithm #2: O(n)

+-   Have an ordered index (array) of empty chunks in an array
+    -   For purposes of this algorithm, let's say index [0] is the chunk closest to the end of the database and last index is closest to the header (this is how you'd work with the array structure while parsing pDB most likely)
+    -   If you have it in reverse order, modify the algorithm accordingly
+-   Loop through the chunks of the entry
+-   If available, pop off the last element of the index
+-   If unavailable, append the chunk to the end of the database

+In other words:

+    Chunk chunks[] = {...};

+    for (Chunk new_chunk in chunks)
+        if (pdb.emtpy_chunks)
+            pdb.emtpy_chunks.pop().replace(new_chunk);
+        else
+            pdb.chunks.append(new_chunk);

+These algorithms are not the only available ones, just a couple of very simple chunk management algorithms which handle fragmentation well.

 You have now successfully inserted a chunk into the database.

+### Chunk removal

 To remove a chunk you just replace its chunk identifier with all NULLs and possibly overwrite the data the chunk is storing with either all NULLs or completely random data (which is preferred).

 ## Security, clients & questions

-Email <ari@ari.lt> for any questions or security concerns you have about pDBv1 format.
+Email <ari@ari.lt> for any questions or security concerns you have about the pDBv1 format.
 I will be sure to either update the format, answer your questions, or start a new version of pDB fixing the problems pointed out.

-You are also welcome to create new clients and either submit a pull request, or let me know on email.
+You are also welcome to create new clients and either submit a pull request, or let me know through email.
 Please do note that creating a client is an extremely complex task, and your client will be marked as Beta until it has been tested by time and it is clear that the development of the client is going well.